Skip to main content

 Intermediate

-Understanding the fundamental link between and allows us to explore the clinical protocols designed to restore physiological balance.
+Understanding the fundamental link between gonadal hormones and metabolic function allows us to explore the clinical protocols designed to restore physiological balance.
 These interventions are aimed at recalibrating the body’s endocrine signaling to improve insulin sensitivity, reduce visceral adiposity, and correct dyslipidemia.
 The goal is to move beyond managing symptoms and address the root biochemical imbalances that drive metabolic dysfunction.
 This requires a targeted approach, tailored to the distinct hormonal environments of men and women.

 Restoring Metabolic Control in Men through Hormonal Optimization